chocolatey-community/chocolatey-packages/automatic/wps-office-free/README.md

 We support read and write PDF files!

 ## Notes

 - Our latest version is already compatible with GDPR, users can revoke the collection of personal information at any time.
+- **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
+If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
+Disqus comments will generally not be responded to.**